 We have received several quotes for a program of enhanced street cleaning, but we are going to keep monitoring the overall cleanliness of the area before making any commitments.

-If you feel that there are places which require immediate cleansing, we will always approach local authorities for their plans, but if no funding is available, we will present a spot plan to the board for approval.
+If you feel that there are places that require immediate cleansing, we will always approach local authorities for their plans, but if no funding is available, we will present a spot plan to the board for approval.